The stable Adams operations on Hermitian K-theory

 \begin{rem} The ternary laws of the spectrum $\mathbf{W}$ representing (Balmer) Witt groups have been computed by Ananyevskiy in \cite[Lemma 8.2]{Anan_oper}.
 In view of the morphism of ring spectra $\sOGr\to \mathbf{W}$, we may recover this result by setting $1-\epsilon=0$ and $\tau=0$ in the above expression. \end{rem}

-The above theorem also computes the ternary laws of $K$-theory.
-As above, we want to write the above expression in terms of the first Borel classes of the bundles, and we may use the forgetful functor from Hermitian $K$-theory to ordinary $K$-theory.
+The above theorem yields an expression of the ternary laws of $K$-theory (those can of course be computed more directly).
+As above, we want to write the Borel classes of threefold products of symplectic bundles in terms of the first Borel classes of the bundles, and we may use the forgetful functor from Hermitian $K$-theory to ordinary $K$-theory.
 Regarding periodicity, the forgetful functor maps $\tau$ to $2\beta^2$ and $\gamma$ to $\beta^4$, where $\beta$ is the Bott element (of bidegree $(2,1)$).

 \begin{thm} The ternary laws $F_i=F_i(v_1,v_2,v_3,v_4)$ of $K$-theory are

 \end{thm}